matter-labs/zksync-web-era-docs/docs/dev/developer-guides/building-on-zksync/videos.md

 This talk covers everything you need to know about zkSync 2.0, and the user, and developer experience perspectives when building on zkSync.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/xd2siik0iBU" title="zSync 2.0 for Builders - Alex Gluchowski frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xd2siik0iBU" title="zSync 2.0 for Builders - Alex Gluchowski" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### The zkEVM is Here - Steve Newcomb

 In this talk, Steve discusses how zkSync is going to be shipping the world's first zkEVM and how it's going to impact the blockchain space.